IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 ## Todo:

-~~- Optimize the basic KAN codes as much as you can.~~ With basic KAN, it is as good as it can get. **We must look into the subtypes mentioned below for more accuracy.**
+~~- Optimize the basic KAN codes as much as you can.
+With basic KAN, it is as good as it can get.~~ We must look into the subtypes mentioned below for more accuracy.**All included in the "KAN Variations Directory."**

-### Important References:
-- Useful subtypes of KAN: 7-9 (We might remove these and implement them for future works)
-- KAN for ODE: 18 and 23
-- Related works with the exact same problems to solve: 1-3

-## Important Update on subtypes of KAN:
-3 architectures discussed in the provided documents[7-9] — **Chebyshev KAN**, **rKAN (Rational KAN)**, and **SigKAN** — each have distinct strengths and suitability depending on the problem type.
-Comparison below:

 ---